farhi/matlab-readraw/README.md

 Some useful DCRAW options are:

-- -T:              write a TIFF file, and copy metadata in
+- -T              write a TIFF file, and copy metadata in
-- -w -T -6 -q 3:   use camera white balance, and best interpolation AHD
+- -w -T -6 -q 3   use camera white balance, and best interpolation AHD
-- -a -T -6:        use auto white balance
+- -a -T -6        use auto white balance
+- -T -4           use raw data, without color scaling, nor white balance
-- -i -v:           print metadata
+- -i -v           print metadata
-- -z:              set the generated image date to that of the camera
+- -z              set the generated image date to that of the camera
-- -n 100:          remove noise using wavelets
+- -n 100          remove noise using wavelets
-- -w:              use white balance from camera or auto
+- -w              use white balance from camera or auto

 Methods:
 --------